Best High Schools for Sports in Every State

 Bottom Line: Central Catholic High School

-Rupp helped Central Catholic win its first ever cross-country state championship in 2003, and the school has won nine more since then.
+Rupp helped Central Catholic win its first ever cross-country state championship in 2003, and the school has won at least nine more since then.

 Pennsylvania: St. Joseph’s Preparatory School